Myndex/apca-introduction/analysis.md

 **Perceptual Lightness** is a model of how human vision perceives luminance, given certain contexts.
 It is not a 1:1 relationship to luminance.

-Thoughout this analysis, xi seems to conflate the two, and makes some logical leaps that are therefore unsupported.
+Throughout this analysis, xi seems to conflate the two, and makes some logical leaps that are therefore unsupported.